Mariya-ghafoor/employee-creator-frontend/README.md

 - Write tests

 ## Update

 - 17/12 - Edit button is now functional.
 When pressed it opens a page with the form filled with Employee information.
 User can now change parts of the information and update database accordingly.

+- 02/01 - The website is now live with React frontend, Spring boot backend and MySql database all hosted on cloud!